eduxstad/MarkReadDemo/README.md

 ![Image of loading reply](images/reply.png)

 At this point the notification is attempted to be cleared by using one of the clear buttons in the app.
-They call `NotificationManager.clear(Id id)` and NotificationManager.clearAll()` repectively.
+They call `NotificationManager.clear(Id id)` and `NotificationManager.clearAll()` repectively.
 The notification is not cleared and instead the reply is processed and added to the notification.

 ![Image of failed clear](images/clear.png)

-Now the notification cannot be cleared by `NotificationManager` at all but can be cleared by the user swiping away the notification.
+Now the notification cannot be cleared by `NotificationManager` at all and can apparently only be cleared by the user swiping away the notification.
 Because `NotificationManager` cannot cancel the notification, the 'Clear' action no longer works.
 This situation is analogous to the bug faced by Signal.

 ## Other unknowns and caveats